 Hike Black Elk Peak this morning.
 At 7,242 feet, Black Elk Peak stands prominently as the highest point in the Black Hills of South Dakota.
 Standing sentinel over the Black Hills, Black Elk Peak is topped by a stone fire tower that provides a magnificent view of the surrounding landscape.
 This afternoon, explore Mt.
 Rushmore National Memorial.
 Gaze in awe at the 60-foot sculptures of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

 Ride from Hill City to the gold-rush-era town of Rochford.

 Ride from Hill City, the first settlement established in conjunction with the discovery of Black Hills gold in French Creek to tiny Rochford (pop.: 26).
 It's home to the Montezuma Mine, the Moonshine Gulch Saloon and the 'Small of America.'
 After lunch, bike or van onward to Deadwood, onetime home of Wild Bill Hickok and Calamity Jane.
 Plan for time to explore!
 Stay at the Deadwood Mountain Grand tonight.

 This morning, ride the last section of the trail near Rochford.
 Time for lunch and a celebration!
 Then it's back to Rapid City for your return journey.
-If you like, stay on for the optional tour extension - a visit to Wall Drug and a road ride through Badlands National Park.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.